 The center feels an obligation to assist people with Parkinson’s in overcoming difficulties with sexual function along with many other motor and non-motor symptoms.
 This is the only center among the 42 Centers of Excellence in the Parkinson’s Foundation network that has an experienced sexual specialist, Sharon Peleg Nesher, RN, MA, serve as an integral member of their multidisciplinary team.

 People with PD frequently experience sexual dysfunction (SD).
-Any combination of Parkinson’s-related symptoms like pain, limitation of movement, fatigue and sleep disorders — coupled with emotional changes such as A feeling of nervousness, worried thoughts and physical distress. and depression — as well as medication side effects can trigger sexual dysfunction.
+Any combination of Parkinson’s-related symptoms like pain, limitation of movement, fatigue and sleep disorders — coupled with emotional changes such as A feeling of nervousness, worried thoughts and physical distress. and A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. — as well as medication side effects can trigger sexual dysfunction.
 PD symptoms can affect many aspects of sexuality, including intimacy and erotic experiences, thereby adding to a couple’s discord and general dissatisfaction.
 “You can sense or experience sexual problems throughout all stages of Parkinson’s, starting when the symptoms are only beginning,” Sharon said.

 Many people with Parkinson’s have difficulty addressing their sexuality issues.
 At the center in Tel Aviv, the team finds that patients are typically embarrassed and uneasy when bringing up sex to health care providers, often diminishing the topic because they feel it is not a life-threatening issue.
 However, when asked to rate a variety of disabling motor and nonmotor symptoms, people with PD rated sexual dysfunction as the 12th out of 24 most bothersome Parkinson’s symptoms [Politis et al, 2010].